Albion W. Tourgée: Military service

 Fighting in the First Battle of Bull Run, the first major battle of the war, Tourgée was wounded in the spine when he was accidentally struck by a Union gun carriage during retreat.
 He suffered temporary paralysis and a permanent back problem that plagued him for the rest of his life.
 Upon recovering sufficiently to resume his military career, he was commissioned as a first lieutenant in the 105th Ohio Volunteer Infantry.
 At the Battle of Perryville, he was again wounded.

-On January 21, 1863, Tourgée was captured near Murfreesboro, Tennessee and was held as a prisoner-of-war in Libby Prison in Richmond, Virginia, before his exchange on May 8, 1863.
+On January 21, 1863, Tourgée was captured near Murfreesboro, Tennessee and was held as a prisoner of war in Libby Prison in Richmond, Virginia, before his exchange on May 8, 1863.
 He rejoined Union forces and resumed his duties and fought at the battles of Chickamauga and Chattanooga.
 Under pressure from the military because of his medical condition, Tourgée resigned his commission on December 6, 1863.

 He returned to Ohio, where he married Emma Doiska Kilbourne, his childhood sweetheart.
 They had one child.

 Reconstruction era

-After the war, Tourgée studied law with an established firm, in an apprenticeship, and gained entrance to the Ohio bar.
+After the war, Tourgée studied law as an apprentice with an established firm, 90 and gained entrance to the Ohio bar.
 The Tourgée couple soon moved to Greensboro, North Carolina, where he could live in a warmer climate better suited to his war injuries.
 While there, he established himself as a lawyer, farmer, and editor, working for the Republican newspaper, the Union Registrar.
-In 1866, he attended the Convention of the Southern Loyalists, where he unsuccessfully attempted to push through a resolution for African-American suffrage.
+In 1866, he attended the Convention of the Southern Loyalists, where he unsuccessfully attempted to pass a resolution for African-American suffrage.

 Considered by locals to be a carpetbagger because he had come from the North, Tourgée participated in several roles during Reconstruction.
-He drew from this period for later novels that he wrote about the time period.
+He drew on this period for some later novels.
 In 1868 he was elected to represent Guilford County at the state constitutional convention, which was dominated by Republicans.
+Tourgée was influential at the convention, shaping its determinations on the judiciary, local government, and public welfare.
 He successfully advocated for equal political and civil rights for all citizens; ending property qualifications for jury duty and officeholding; requiring popular election of all state officers, including judges; founding free public education; abolishing the use of whipping posts as punishment for persons convicted of crimes; judicial reform; and uniform taxation.
-But he learned that the new constitution was the first step to putting these reforms into practice.